-\leftrightarrow icon.
-Click and hold the left mouse button (clicking slightly to the left of the separator selects the column on the left and clicking slightly to the right selects the column on the right of the separator) and then move the mouse horizontally to resize the selected column.
+The size of each column can be altered by pointing the mouse at the separator between the column headings until the cursor changes to a \leftrightarrow icon.
+Click and hold the left mouse button and then move the mouse horizontally to resize the selected column.
 Release the mouse button when the desired column width is achieved.
 The column ordering can also be modified by clicking and holding the left mouse button while pointing at the category label, then dragging the label to the desired position by moving the mouse horizontally.
 Releasing the mouse button deposits the label at its new position.

-The status pane at the bottom of the CORE browser window displays the results of actions and, displays appropriate messages if any errors or warnings occur.
+The status panel at the bottom of the CORE browser window displays the results of actions and displays appropriate messages if any errors or warnings occur.

-The size of each of the panes can be adjusted by pointing at the vertical or horizontal bar separating the panes until the cursor changes to a^{\uparrow} icon (for vertical bars) or \leftrightarrow icon (for horizontal bars).
-Clicking and holding the left mouse button allows the panes to be resized when the mouse is moved.
-Release the mouse button when the desired pane layout is achieved.
+The size of each of the panels can be adjusted by pointing at the vertical or horizontal bar separating the panels until the cursor changes to a \updownarrow icon (for vertical bars) or \leftrightarrow icon (for horizontal bars).
+Clicking and holding the left mouse button allows the panels to be resized when the mouse is moved.
+Release the mouse button down when the desired panel layout is achieved.

-All panes will have vertical and or horizontal scroll bars that allow navigation if the information displayed in the pane is larger than the current pane size.
+All panels will have vertical and or horizontal scroll bars that allow navigation if the information displayed in the panel is larger than the current panel size.